 This is a very important principle for all guitar teachers (not just those who teach younger students) Looking at the stuff from the last lesson at the start of the current one gives you a great idea of where the student really is (as opposed to where they say or think they are) Make sure that they can remember (and strum) the one finger versions of the G and Em chords covered in the first lesson

-This is an ideal opportunity to build upon the knowledge and capabilities developed in the first lesson.
-Before you introduce the new chords (C and D) you can ask the child to work on the full (two finger) version of the Em chord shape.
 This will present no real problems in terms of stretching as the notes that are found on the two strings that need to be fretted to produce the chord are right next to one another.
-All that your student needs to do to learn the new shape is to add a finger to the Em shape they can already play.
-There is another free certificate themed around being able to form the "full" chord shape that you can print and hand out to your students at the end of this lesson further down this page
+All that your student needs to do to learn the new shape is to add a finger to the Em shape they can already play

 The "reduced" one finger C shape shown above can be used here.
 Be sure to make the child aware that they should only strike the three thinnest strings when sounding this version of the chord